 With full-size SUVs, enormous pickups and gargantuan 18-wheelers roaming the roads, smart knew that it had take special care in ensuring that the fortwo would protect its occupants in event of a collision.
 The car was designed from the outset with safety in mind and features a reinforced high-strength steel tridion safety cell, eight airbags, a tire pressure monitoring system, traction and stability control systems as well as ABS with electronic brake force distribution.
 The fortwo also come with crosswind assist, a feature usually found on much bigger models like the Mercedes-Benz Sprinter van.

 The smart fortwo is the smallest subcompact in the U.S., but those not set on having the most diminutive car at any cost may also want to check out the Fiat 500.
-There are also slightly larger subcompacts such as the Ford Fiesta, Mazda Mazda2 or MINI Cooper to consider.
+There are also slightly larger subcompacts such as the Ford Fiesta and the MINI Cooper to consider.